Court-martial of James, Lord Gambier: Gambier demands a court-martial

 They also ensured that the witnesses were sympathetic to Gambier.
 Captain Frederick Maitland of HMS Emerald, who had fought alongside Cochrane in the Basque Roads and publicly supported his account of events, was sent on an extended cruise off the Irish coast and consequently not called as a witness, while Captain Francis Austen, another supporter (who had not been at Basque Roads), was omitted from witness lists.
 The lists, provided to the court by Gambier, list Cochrane separately from the flag officers and post captains directly under Gambier's command; Cochrane's name appears with the list of junior and warrant officers summoned as witnesses.

 It was also ensured that the charts of the action placed before the court were prepared by senior warrant officers Thomas Stokes and Edward Fairfax of Gambier's flagship HMS Caledonia.
 Fairfax had seen action in the initial night attack, but neither officer had spent significant time in Aix Roads, or made their own soundings; their plans were based on captured French charts.
-Stokes even noted that "It cannot be expected that from the opportunities I had of sounding in this place, I could accurately point out the distance between the sands."
-Cochrane was not permitted to see the charts until the 1850s, and then only by special permission of the Duke of Somerset.
+Stokes even noted that "It cannot be expected that from the opportunities I had of sounding in this place, I could accurately point out the distance between the sands".
+Cochrane was not permitted to see the charts until the 1850s, and then only by special permission of Edward Seymour, 12th Duke of Somerset.
 These charts were revealed to greatly exaggerate the navigational hazards and defences of Basque Roads, including rendering the channel as half its actual width and most particularly depicting a large and dangerous shoal blocking the entrance to the anchorage that did not exist.